-In the 100 years since the hulking ship slipped beneath the surface of the Atlantic, a wealth of ideas have been offered for how to bring it back up – many of them proposed before the ship was even located by Bob Ballard and his crew in 1985.
-Let’s take a look at 11 of the weird brainstorms offered up over the last century.
+In the 100-plus years since the RMS Titanic slipped beneath the surface of the North Atlantic, a wealth of ideas has been suggested for bringing it back up.
+Many of them were proposed even before the ship was located by Bob Ballard and crew in 1985.
+Let’s take a look at 11 of the strangest.

-One of the most commonly cited ideas for raising the ship is one that calls for filling it with ping pong balls and letting their buoyancy raise it to the surface.
-This idea poses a lot of problems—like how exactly you’d get the ping pong balls down to the ship, and how you’d deal with the fact that the water pressure at the ship’s depth would instantly flatten them.
-However, the general idea was proven to be possible on a smaller vessel during an episode of MythBusters.
+One of idea for raising the ship calls for filling it with ping-pong balls and letting their buoyancy raise the Titanic to the surface.
+This idea poses a lot of problems—like how you’d get the ping-pong balls down to the ship, and how you’d deal with the fact that the water pressure at the ship’s depth would instantly flatten them.
+The general idea was proven to be possible on a smaller vessel, however, during an episode of MythBusters.

-Wax floats when it solidifies, so why not just transport an insane amount of hot wax several miles down into the ocean, pour it into the ship, and wait for it to cool.
-It’s almost too easy – yet nobody wanted to try it.
+Wax floats when it solidifies, so why not just transport an insane amount of hot wax more than two miles down to the bottom of the sea, pour it into the ship, and wait for it to cool?
+It’s almost too obvious.

-In 1996, a commercial attempt was made to raise a 21-ton portion of Titanic’s hull.
-The effort to bring up the 24’ x 16’ section of the ship was followed by 1,700 people aboard a nearby cruise ship, each of whom had paid anywhere from $1,800 and $6,000 for the honor of watching the action being captured by underwater cameras.
-The portion of the ship was just 70 yards from hitting fresh air for the first time in over eight decades when the lines hoisting it up snapped and sent it plummeting miles back down to the ocean floor.
+In 1996, a commercial salvage company attempted to raise a 21-ton portion of the Titanic’s hull.
+The effort to bring up the 24-foot-by-16-foot section of the ship was monitored by 1700 people, each of whom had paid anywhere from $1800 and $6000 to watch from a nearby cruise ship.
+Engineers attached diesel-filled balloons to the piece to try to raise it to the surface.
+It was just 210 feet from hitting fresh air for the first time in 83 years when the lines hoisting it snapped and sent it plummeting to the ocean floor.

-A variety of plans have been talked about throughout the years to either develop a claw large enough to grab and raise the ship (like a gigantic version of that claw-dropping arcade game) or, conversely, create a huge scoop of some kind to dig under the ship and raise it gingerly upward.
-None of these have materialized.
+Some have suggested developing a huge claw to grab and raise the ship, like a gigantic version of the arcade game.
+Other entrepreneurs have proposed building a scoop of some kind to dig under the ship and raise it gingerly upward.
+None of these plans has materialized.

-One idea called for the creation of a “deep water electrolytic process” designed to extract hydrogen and oxygen from ocean water – and use them to fill a series of containers attached to the ship.
-The plan was too complicated and expensive, and was never attempted.
+One idea called for extracting hydrogen and oxygen from ocean water and using the elements to fill several containers attached to the ship.
+Theoretically, that would bring the ship to the surface.
+But the plan was too complicated and expensive, and was never attempted.

-Just five days after the sinking of Titanic in 1912, an article in The New York Evening Journal detailed an idea being considered by Vincent Astor, whose father John Jacob Astor, the richest man aboard Titanic, had gone down with the ship.
-The idea called for locating and blasting apart the wreckage of Titanic with dynamite, the hope being that the explosion would dislodge the body of his father, sending it back up to the surface.
-In the article, a shipping expert is quoted:
+Just five days after the sinking of the Titanic in 1912, Vincent Astor—son of John Jacob Astor IV, who went down with the ship—proposed locating and blasting apart the wreckage of the Titanic with dynamite.
+He hoped that the explosion would dislodge the body of his father, sending it back up to the surface.
+A shipping expert opined in the New York Evening Journal:

 “Having found the boat, the rest would not be difficult, although we would be compelled to completely wreck the boat.
 A large quantity of gun cotton, between 300 and 400 pounds, heavily weighted, would be dropped into the wreckage.